itay-grudev/SingleApplication/README.md

 License
 -------
-This library and it's supporting documentation are released under `The MIT License (MIT)`.
+This library and it's supporting documentation are released under `The MIT License (MIT)` with exception to some of the examples distributed under the terms of the BSD license.